Toggle: English / Spanish

 A severe pelvic infection unrelated to surgery may also lead to Asherman syndrome.

 Intrauterine adhesions can also form after infection with tuberculosis or schistosomiasis.
-These infections are rare in the United States, and uterine complications such as Asherman syndrome related to these infections are even less common.
+These infections are rare in the United States.
+Uterine complications related to these infections are even less common.

 The adhesions may cause amenorrhea (lack of menstrual periods), repeated miscarriages, and infertility.